mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/directory-structure.md

 ## PHP Include Paths

 Due to the way [ManifestBuilder](ManifestBuilder) recursively detects php-files and includes them through PHP5's //__autoload()//-feature, you don't need to worry about include paths.
-Feel free to structure your php-code into subdirectories inside the //code//-directory.
+Feel free to structure your php-code into subdirectories inside the *code*-directory.

 # Best Practices